 To paraphrase William Rankin, “Radio been understood using a wide variety of material metaphors—just in navigation and surveying, radio has been treated as a railroad, a yardstick, a street sign, a grid, even a kind of paint—but it can also be just as permanent, obdurate, and determinant as other, more familiar infrastructures.”

 Volante, which may be translated as “flying”, or “steering wheel”, is the culmination of the diverse strands that BRUD and Aditya Mandayam have attempted to weave together in Radio JUJU: the human body as synthesiser; the collective voice; queer synthesis, and psychonautics.

-Volante features JUJUs signature mix of pioneering sound artists, underground stars, and emerging collectives, including Michal Libera and Ryo Ikeshiro.
-BRUD, JUJU, MUTO, and RIB are thrilled that our beloved friend, Mexican underground legend Humildad Sound Sistema (Juan-Pablo Villegas) will perform live.
+Volante features JUJUs signature mix of pioneering sound artists, underground stars, and emerging collectives, including live performances by Michal Libera, BARE-TT, Ryo Ikeshiro, and Humildad Sound Sistema (Juan-Pablo Villegas).